Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Introduction

 \section{Introduction}

 Bitcoin \cite{Nakamoto:Bitcoin} has changed the world we live in by offering us sound and reliable money, where the total supply of money is limited to (roughly) 21M BTC or 2.1 quadrillion satoshis.
-Ever since its genesis block of January 3, 2009, Bitcoin has served well in one function of money, namely mid-to-long term Store of Value (SoV), reaching market capitalization of cca $1.9$ trillion USD as of December 2025.
-However, Bitcoin still has challenges in serving as the other important function of money, Medium of Exchange (MoE), due to its limited scalability of up to 7 transactions per second (tps) (see, e.g., \cite{Vukolic21}).
+Ever since its genesis block of January 3, 2009, Bitcoin has served well in one function of money, namely mid-to-long term Store of Value (SoV), reaching a market capitalization of approximately $1.9$ trillion USD as of December 2025.
+However, Bitcoin still has challenges in serving as the other important function of money, Medium of Exchange (\emph{MoE}), due to its limited scalability of up to 7 transactions per second (\emph{tps})~\cite{Vukolic21}.

-Favoring decentralization-over-scalability approaches that increase the block size of Bitcoin \cite{BlocksizeWar}, the Bitcoin community has turned towards scaling on so-called Layer 2 (L2), with many proposals for scaling Bitcoin being proposed in the past decade.
-The main L2 scalability approaches comprise the Lightning Network (LN) \cite{poon2016bitcoinlightning}, as well as over 350 individual L2 chains \cite{SoKBitcoinL2} --- despite which, the MoE challenges remain.
-In short (we discuss related work in more details in Section~\ref{sec:relwork}), while LN allows a \emph{pair} of Bitcoiners, Alice and Bob, to reserve liquidity in a dedicated peer-to-peer off-chain payment channel, as well as the connection of individual 2-party channels into a network, LN cannot onboard new users to Bitcoin (except for custodial IOUs), does not support smart-contract programmability, requires pre-reserved liquidity in its channels, and cannot scale Bitcoin to planetary scale needs (assuming we target Bitcoin as universal MoE for over 8 billion people and even more autonomous agents).
-On the other hand, while individual L2 \emph{multi-party} chains \cite{SoKBitcoinL2} rectify some of the LN shortcomings, such as allowing smart-contract programmability without pre-reserving liquidity for intra-L2 transactions, they remain themselves fragmented, causing interoperability, bridging requirements, and trust issues, with widely different security guarantees.
+Favoring decentralization-over-scalability approaches that increase the block size of Bitcoin~\cite{BlocksizeWar}, the Bitcoin community has turned towards scaling on so-called Layer 2 (L2), with many proposals for scaling Bitcoin being proposed in the past decade.
+A major L2 scalability approach is the Lightning Network (LN)~\cite{poon2016bitcoinlightning}.
+In short (we discuss related work in more detail in Section~\ref{sec:relwork}), while LN allows a \emph{pair} of Bitcoiners, Alice and Bob, to reserve liquidity in a dedicated peer-to-peer off-chain payment channel, as well as the connection of individual 2-party channels into a network, LN cannot onboard new users to Bitcoin (except for custodial IOUs), does not support smart-contract programmability, requires pre-reserved liquidity in its channels, and cannot scale Bitcoin to planetary scale needs (assuming we target Bitcoin as universal MoE for over 8 billion people and even more autonomous agents).

+On the other hand, over 350 individual L2 chains~\cite{SoKBitcoinL2} exist by now -- despite which, the MoE challenges remain -- and rectify some of the LN shortcomings, such as allowing smart-contract programmability without pre-reserving liquidity for intra-L2 transactions.
+Existing Bitcoin L2s, however, scale chains in isolation: they rely on external bridges to move value and do not communicate with one another, leaving the ecosystem fragmented.
+Connecting L2s \emph{natively} on Bitcoin is hard because, unlike programmable chains such as Ethereum, Solana, or Filecoin, Bitcoin offers no smart contracts on which bridge or verification logic can be anchored -- everything must instead be expressed in ordinary Bitcoin transactions.